 Where to Go in Southeast Asia – The Highlights

 Bali is great for families.
 And to be honest the kids would probably enjoy one of the beaches (Jimbaran, Sanur, Nusa Dua) more than Ubud.
 But travel should be about compromise (primarily for my kids, then my wife, rarely me) and if there’s one cultural destination in Southeast Asia that works really well with children then it’s Ubud.

 Most of the Balinese shows (dancing, singing, theatre) are bright, loud, energetic – and outdoors – making them perfect for children.
 The climate is cooler than the rest of Bali and the high number of expats ensures there is lots of good food – and great bakeries – that kids will enjoy.
-Most mid-range and luxury hotels have a swimming pool and a range of walks and hikes – from easy to more challenging – weave in and out of the local rice paddies.
+Most mid-range and luxury hotels have a swimming pool and a range of walks and hikes – from easy to more challenging – that weave in and out of the local rice paddies.

 - Family Friendly Hotels in Bali

 Singapore is loaded with fun activities for families.
 It’s easy to get around, has colorful neighborhoods, and a mind-boggling array of food, shopping, and entertainment options.

 Kids will be most interested in the Night Safari, Sentosa Island, and the Science Centre but you could spend a week here and not be bored.